 The Holy See

-All major Church documents, papal writings, the Catechism of the Catholic Church, art and even "secret" archives can be found here.
-The search engine is a bit cumbersome, and not all documents are available in English, but it's still the first place for all things Catholic.
+This is the first stop for all major official Church documents, papal writings, the Catechism of the Catholic Church, art and even "secret" archives.
+The search engine is a bit cumbersome, and not all documents are available in English, but vast resources and services are featured.

 U.S. Conference of Catholic Bishops

 The official site of the U.S. Catholic bishops includes an online Bible, the Catechism, publications, movie reviews and more.